 Recently, researchers at the Technical University of Munich (TUM), in collaboration with Technische Universität Braunschweig, demonstrated a completely automatic landing system for aircraft with vision-assisted navigation that they say works without the need for ground-based systems.

 “Automatic landing is essential, especially in the context of the future role of aviation,” says Martin Kugler, a research associate at the TUM Chair of Flight System Dynamics.

 The technology, which is being developed as a part of the German federal government’s C2Land program, relies on GPS to navigate effectively.

-To overcome this problem, the TU Braunschweig team developed an optical reference system which is equipped with both a visible-light and an infrared camera that provides data under conditions with poor visibility.
+To overcome this problem, the TU Braunschweig team developed an optical reference system that is equipped with both visible light and an infrared camera that provides data under conditions with poor visibility.